-We bear the full credit exposure on our Private Education Loans and Personal Loans.
-If they were to default at rates much higher than anticipated, our business, financial position, results of operations and/or cash flows could be adversely affected.
+We bear the full credit exposure on our Private Education Loans, Personal Loans and Credit Card loans.
+If they were to default at rates much higher than anticipated or at speeds faster than anticipated, our business, financial position, results of operations and/or cash flows could be adversely affected.
 Delinquencies are an important indicator of the potential future credit performance of those loan portfolios.
-Our Private Education Loan delinquencies (loans greater than 30 days past due), as a percentage of Private Education Loans in repayment, were 2.6 percent at December 31, 2018.
-Our Personal Loan delinquencies (loans greater than 30 days past due), as a percentage of Personal Loans in repayment, were 1.5 percent at December 31, 2018.
+Many factors can have an impact on borrower delinquencies, including, without limitation, economic conditions, changes in interest rates, personal circumstances and hardships, risk characteristics such as school type, loan status, loan seasoning, underwriting criteria, presence of a cosigner, changes made in credit administration practices from time to time, changes in loan underwriting criteria made from time to time, regulatory and operational changes and unforeseen trends.
+See Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition - Allowance for Loan Losses - Use of Forbearance and Rate Modifications as a Private Education Loan Collection Tool" for a discussion of how items such as changes in credit administration practices can impact the timing and level of delinquencies and defaults on our loans.
+Our Private Education Loan delinquencies (loans greater than 30 days past due), as a percentage of Private Education Loans in repayment, were 2.8 percent at December 31, 2019.
+Our Personal Loan delinquencies (loans greater than 30 days past due), as a percentage of Personal Loans in repayment, were 2.4 percent at December 31, 2019.
 In addition, we will bear full credit exposure on credit cards and other products we may introduce to the market.